edith141/MD-CHOICE/README.md

 * loss fn? => 1 - h(x) since it is the error in expected probability and predicted probability?!
 OR we can use derivative of the h(x)?!
 OR, what is even better is, we use cross entropy -log liklihood; the 2pg derivation I did while doing the linear classification task but ended up using the loss function as defined in the textbook instead.
 That works here!
 * then just calc. the 2 pg derivative of it. but the goal is to get the loss func and we have that now.
 I think.

+We are not using mse (the std error squared method because it is not that good in such scenarios- it penalises much less than the CE does.
+Hence this helps the gradient d algo to make bigger steps when the error was more than the actual value hence convergence is faster; often, the square one marginally helps in convergance at all.

 So, for GD, we get the cost function as:
 $$\frac{\delta}{\delta w_i} Loss(w)=\frac{\delta}{\delta w_i}(y - h_w(x))^2$$